Lemoncode/react-image-focal-point/examples/styled/README.md

 ```

-You can also provide styles to the image and the focal point:
+You can also customize the look & feel of the the image and the focal point by adding custom styles:

 _app.css_